The Conners: Ratings

-The Conners has been a strong and consistent performer for ABC, ranking as the #1 new comedy for the 2018 TV season in both the key demographic of adults 18-49 (2.2 rating) as well as in total viewers (9.5 million).
-When compared to all other broadcast network TV shows, The Conners finished the 2018-19 TV Season as the 16th highest rated program in the 18-49 demo, the third highest-rated comedy in the 18-49 demo (behind the final season of The Big Bang Theory at #1, and its spin-off Young Sheldon at #2), 31st place overall in total viewers and as the #4 comedy in total viewers (behind The Big Bang Theory, Young Sheldon, and Mom on CBS).
+The Conners has been a strong and consistent performer for ABC, ranking as the #1 new comedy for the 2018 TV season in both the key demographic of adults 18–49 (2.2 rating) as well as in total viewers (9.5 million).
+When compared to all other broadcast network TV shows, The Conners finished the 2018–19 TV Season as the 16th highest rated program in the 18–49 demo, the third highest-rated comedy in the 18–49 demo (behind the final season of The Big Bang Theory at #1, and its spin-off Young Sheldon at #2), 31st place overall in total viewers and as the #4 comedy in total viewers (behind The Big Bang Theory, Young Sheldon, and Mom on CBS).

 Even with the overall solid ratings performance of The Conners, it is worth noting that viewership has decreased drastically.
-The Roseanne revival finished the 2017-18 TV season with a 5.0 rating in the 18-49 demo, and 17.8 million viewers, making it the #3 show overall in both the 18-49 demo as well as in total viewers.
+The Roseanne revival finished the 2017–18 TV season with a 5.0 rating in the 18–49 demo, and 17.8 million viewers, making it the #3 show overall in both the 18–49 demo as well as in total viewers.
 Still, The Conners has been an undeniable hit for ABC, with its first season ratings nearly doubling the average rating of all prime time shows to air on ABC during the 2018–19 season.
-ABC finished that season in last place among the "big four" TV networks in the 18-49 demo (1.2 average rating) and second-to-last in total viewers with an average of just 5.6 million, making The Conners one of the few ratings bright spots on the ABC schedule.
+ABC finished that season in last place among the "big four" TV networks in the 18–49 demo (1.2 average rating) and second-to-last in total viewers with an average of just 5.6 million.

 The 2019–2020 TV season was a turbulent one for the industry, with most networks and programs seeing a rather dramatic decline in ratings.
 Viewership across the board has been "paltry" and "inauspicious"—a "rude awakening" for the television industry, according to Deadline.
 Bucking the industry trend in its second season, however, The Conners ratings were remarkably consistent from one episode to the next, down only slightly from season one.
-The show actually improved its rank with younger viewers; it was the #2 highest rated comedy in the 18-49 demo (with the final season of Modern Family edging it out for the top spot by around 275,000 young viewers per week).
+The show actually improved its rank with younger viewers; it was the #2 highest rated comedy in the 18–49 demo (with the final season of Modern Family edging it out for the top spot by around 275,000 young viewers per week).
 The Conners remains by far the highest-rated comedy on ABC.